 Parenting is already hard enough without the worldwide chaos.

 The parenting journey isn’t easy.
 We knew that from the get-go.
-I don’t blame parents who look for new ways to make life less difficult during the hard time.
+I don’t blame parents who look for new ways to make life less difficult during a hard time.

-However, parents who always choose what is easier over what is better do not think about what is best for their kids.
+However, parents who always choose what is easier over what is better do not consider what is best for their kids.

-Good parents set good examples by doing things the right way, even when it[‘s not an easy way.
+Good parents set good examples by doing things right, even when it’s not easy.